jbenno/nyuad_mashups/02_Web_Dev_101/README.md

 # Week 2: Web Development

+- A bare html web page [html_boilerplate.html](/02_Web_Dev_101/html_boilerplate.html)
+- Results can be viewed here: [https://jbenno.github.io](https://jbenno.github.io/nyuad_mashups/02_Web_Dev_101/html_boilerplate.html)/
+This is second link necessary since github.com does not directly allow the display of HTML files.
+We will explore github further during the course, so don't worry if you are not yet comfortable with using it.

+We will built web pages from this template and add style, images, tables, and all the other nice features to it step by step.

 ### How to view a web page's source code
 If using Safari, enable developer options in preferences first.
 For Chrome and Firefox the source can be viewed directly with the same keyboard shortcut 'option'+'command'+'U' or 'CTRL'+'U' in Windows.
 ![Go to Safari/Preferences/Advanced Click Developer](/02_Web_Dev_101/screenshot0.png)